deletedcu/angular-demo/lectures/day-2/03_what_is_routing.md

 - The process:
     - Define a set of URLs for which the app will listen.
     - When a user visits those particular URLs, the app will load a component into a specific part of the page.

+It's great that HTML5 introduced new browser history mechanics to make it easier for us as developers to build Single Page Applications, and it's important to know what's going on under the hood.

+However, on an important note - we're actually not going to be using these new features directly ourselves!

+Instead, we'll use a tool called `RouterModule`, which bundles everything together so we don't have to worry about the fine print.

 ## Demonstrate Routing
 <!--